Advances in Nuclear Science and Technology

 Description

-Advances in Nuclear Science and Technology, Volume 3 provides an authoritative, complete, coherent, and critical review of the nuclear industry.
-This book presents the advances in the atomic energy field.
+Advances in Nuclear Science and Technology, Volume 5 presents the underlying principles and theory, as well as the practical applications of the advances in the nuclear field.
+This book reviews the specialized applications to such fields as space propulsion.

-Organized into six chapters, this volume begins with an overview of the use of pulsed neutron sources for the determination of the thermalization and diffusion properties of moderating as well as multiplying media.
-This text then examines the effect of nuclear radiation on electronic circuitry and its components.
-Other chapters consider radiation effects in various inorganic solids, with emphasis on the investigation of variations effected in the mechanical and optical crystalline properties.
-This book discusses as well several methods for solving various problems in reactor theory.
-The final chapter deals with several types of pulsed neutron sources in use and speculates on improvements that may be expected in their performance.
+Organized into six chapters, this volume begins with an overview of the design and objective of the Fast Flux Test Facility to provide fast flux irradiation testing facilities.
+This text then examines the problem in the design of nuclear reactors, which is the analysis of the spatial and temporal behavior of the neutron and temperature distributions within the system.
+Other chapters consider the three major ways of estimating shield effectiveness.
+This book discusses as well the purpose of variational principle, which is a characterization of a function as the stationary point of an appropriate functional.
+The final chapter deals with the solution of the Boltzmann transport equation.

 Table of Contents